abdelalielbahloul/Electron-desktopApp/README.md

 # Electron-desktopApp
 This project will help you gain a solid understanding of how to begin building Electron desktop apps.
+Is to build an full application using html css and javascript

 ## Usage
 + `npm install`